John K. Beling: Early life and career

-John Kingsman Beling was born in New York City on October 29, 1919, and was raised in Harrington Park, New Jersey.
+Beling was born in New York City on October 29, 1919, and was raised in Harrington Park, New Jersey.
 He was the son of Aelian Arnold Beling (b.
-Ceylon (now Sri Lanka) 1879) and Mable Ashe Jackson (b.
+Ceylon.
+1879), the younger brother of Ceylonese artist William Wright Beling II (1867–1928), and Mable Ashe Jackson (b.
 1886).
-Aelian Arnold Beling was a Ceylonese Burgher or Dutch Burgher, the son of William Wright Beling I (Proctor) and Maria Elizabeth Prins, who were married in the Dutch Reformed Church, Wolvendahl, Ceylon on 1 February 1864.
-Aelian was also the younger brother of the Ceylonese artist William Wright Beling II (1867–1928).

 John Kingsman Beling graduated with a degree in mechanical engineering from the Stevens Institute of Technology in 1941.
 After the Japanese attack on Pearl Harbor on December 7, 1941, Beling joined the Naval Reserve as an aviation specialist, and was commissioned an Ensign upon completion of flight training in 1943, after which he headed to the Pacific theater as a dive bomber pilot with Bombing Squadron ONE (VB-1).
 Beling was shot down over the island of Yap during the Marianas Campaign in 1944.
 Although badly burned, Beling was able to make his way out to open sea, where a seaplane from the cruiser USS Biloxi spotted him.
 After being hospitalized for his burns, he rejoined the fleet as a fighter pilot.